leifbr/f5certlabs/docs/class2/module04/lab2.rst

 Clear virtual server stats and browse to **http://10.1.10.100**

-Observe the tcpdump (window1) and connection statistics in the Virtual Server statics GUI interface.
+Observe the tcpdump (window 1) and connection statistics in the Virtual Server statics GUI interface.

 *Q5.
 Did the site work?
 What did the tcpdump show?*